OGGM/oggm/README.rst

 **OGGM is a modular open source model for glacier dynamics**

-OGGM is able to simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.
+OGGM is able to simulate past and future mass balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.

 The model accounts for glacier geometry (including contributory branches) and